-INME 4032 1 Mechanical Engineering Lab.
+INME 4032 2 Mechanical Engineering Lab.
 II

-INME 3 Mechanical Engineering Elective
+INME 4057 4 Engineering Design

 INME 3 Design Elective

-INME 4058 3 Computer Aided Design
+INME 3 Technical or Design Elective

-INME 4056 1 Manufacturing Processes Lab.
+ELECTIVE 3 Free Elective

-ELECTIVES 6 Free Electives
+EDFI 1 Physical Education Elective

-17
+16

-- Refer to the Academic Regulations section for information on Advanced Placement. - The fifteen (15) credit hours of Sociohumanistic electives will be selected by the student, with the advisor's approval, from a list of recommended courses.
+- Refer to the Academic Regulations section for information on Advanced Placement. - The twelve (12) credit hours of Sociohumanistic electives will be selected by the student, with the advisor's approval, from a list of recommended courses.